Stable, Affordable Housing for All

 - Expand investments in community land trusts, affordable co-housing projects, affordable housing co-ops, and incentivize accessory dwelling units where possible to create community and civic partnerships and win-win solutions to solve the crisis.

 - Work with Council and the Mayor to bond against our voter-approved housing levy dollars to fund more affordable development projects.

 - Help more low-income homeowners and seniors stay in their homes by increasing access to low-income and senior property tax exemptions or deferrals, and create more senior housing throughout our community.

 - Develop Social Equity Impact Statements to evaluate new developments to see how they will affect Seattle’s community, economy, housing affordability, & displacement.

 - Support Seattle’s Equitable Development Initiative to invest in our community infrastructure and cultural anchors that promote development done right.

 The average rent in Seattle is currently the 9th highest in the world.
 Seattle has led the way in promoting the rights of tenants, but those are currently being threatened by corporate lobbyists at the state level and national level.
 The Seattle Renter’s Commission is a historic win for working families, students, artists, and seniors who rent throughout our city.
 But the lack of affordable housing options throughout Seattle is resulting in increased costs for renters and homeowners alike.
 I will push for legislation at the state level to give us all options, while also advancing immediate and local solutions to promote tenants’ rights, stabilize rent, and create more affordable housing now.

-When I am elected, I would be the only renter on the City Council and the only one who has attempted to buy their first home in this economy and has been repeatedly outbid—I understand these struggles and I will advocate for a Tenants’ Bill of Rights.
+When I am elected, I will be the only renter on the City Council and the only one who has attempted to buy their first home in this economy and has been repeatedly outbid—I understand these struggles and I will advocate for a Tenants’ Bill of Rights.
 I will stand up for middle- and low-income homeowners and renters facing staggering increases that are forcing them out of their homes.

 - Support a Tenants’ Bill of Rights to protect renters from retaliation, toxic exposure, and improve enforcement to protect against discrimination.

-- Pass rent stabilization policies to protect against surprise spikes in rent and unaffordable increases.
+- Pass rent control/stabilization policies to protect against surprise spikes in rent and unaffordable increases.